ernoult/scalingDTP/README.md

 ![](dtp_cartoon.png)

-This repository is the official implementation of "Towards Scaling Difference Target Propagation with Backprop Targets", currently under review at ICML 2022.
+This repository is the official implementation of "Towards Scaling Difference Target Propagation with Backprop Targets", accepted to ICML 2022 for a short presentation.
 The following code runs on Python > 3.7 with Pytorch >= 1.7.0.
 ## Installation

 ```console